WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/Weekly-meetings.md

 * Collaborative working at Neurohackademy - lots of great issues & pull requests happening within the groups which was *exactly why I went*!
 * Got AK to apply to Moz Open Leaders (she's going to change the world)
 * Gave some feedback to CGvP's grant application
+* Got a bunch of other parcellations run on NSPN longitudinal data

 #### What did you struggle with?